apache/druid/docs/tutorials/tutorial-jupyter-docker.md

 ### Use locally built image

 The default Docker Compose file pulls the custom Jupyter Notebook image from Imply's Docker Hub.
-If you would rather build the image locally, do the following:
+If you prefer to build the image locally, do the following:
 1. Clone the Apache Druid repository.
 2. Navigate to `examples/quickstart/jupyter-notebooks/docker-jupyter`.
 3. Start the services using `-f docker-compose-local.yaml` in the `docker-compose` command.
 For example: